cgusti/GPT-chatbot-using-transfer-learning/README.md

 # Building a Conversational AI with personality

-This code is a clean and commented code base with training and testing scripts that can be used to train a dialog agent leveraging transfer Learning from an OpenAI GPT and GPT-2 Transformer language model, using a personality dataset, PersonaChat
+This code is a clean and commented code base with training and testing scripts that can be used to train a dialog agent leveraging transfer Learning from an OpenAI GPT and GPT-2 Transformer language model, using a personality dataset, PersonaChat.
+This repository was created for our final NLP project.

 ## Installation and setup